 Call us first

 As a specialist centre for heart and lung disease, we accept patients from all over the UK.
-This means that we sometimes get emergency patients who must take priority.
-This occasionally means having to cancel or delay planned admissions but we do try to keep it to a minimum.
+This means that sometimes, we get emergency patients who must take priority so occasionally have to cancel or delay planned admissions.
+We do, however, try to keep this to a minimum.

 To make sure we have a bed for you, please phone the ward the day before you are due to come in - you’ll find the name of your ward on the admission letter we sent to you.
 If you are due to be admitted on a Sunday or Monday, please call the ward on the Friday beforehand.